 - Breakfast – Three’s Bar & Grill – Simply put, their Banana Macadamia Nut Pancakes are amazing.
 You don’t need to get anything else in my opinion, although my husband swears by the Tropical French Toast.
 They do serve lunch and dinner as well, but I have not has the fortune to try it out yet.

 - Lunch – Coconut’s Fish Cafe – This place has probably the most delicious fish tacos I have had in my entire life.
 They are large and a bit messy.
 My sons love the coconut shrimp.
+They have two locations in Kihei, one near Maluaka beach and one near the fish pond.

 - Dinner –Monsoon Indian – Indian Food in Hawaii?
 Actually, yes!
 Incredible Indian food (love their Chicken Tikka Masala) and the view from the restaurant is beautiful.
 This restaurant is literally steps from turtle town Maui so it is definitely worth checking out.